lucasluitjes/tbdt/README.md

 Low latency anonymity networks such as Tor and I2P are known to be vulnerable to traffic analysis attacks.
 A global passive attacker (anyone monitoring a large enough portion of all traffic) can use correlation to determine the source of a given stream of traffic.

 This can be resolved by sending enough dummy traffic across the network.
-If only Alice and Bob know whether a given message is genuine or fake after decrypting the message, a passive attacker cannot know when genuine messages are sent.
-If Alice and Bob and every other node in the network cannot decrypt a message until they have received a message from every other node in the network, correlation attacks are impossible.
+If only Alice and Bob know whether a given message is genuine or fake after decrypting the message, a passive attacker cannot know when genuine messages are sent. **If Alice and Bob and every other node in the network cannot decrypt a message until they have received a message from every other node in the network**, correlation attacks are impossible.

 My approach does not defend against malicious nodes, for that you would need to implement an onion routing network on top of this.